‘The Walking Dead’ Season 10, Episode 10 Preview: Alexandria Is In Trouble

 Episode 10 of AMC’s The Walking Dead promises plenty of action for the people of Alexandria, according to Digital Spy.

-As previously reported by The Inquisitr, the midseason return of the hit zombie apocalypse series revealed what happened to the group trapped in a cave by Alpha’s (Samantha Morton) massive heard of walkers.
+As previously reported by The Inquisitr, the midseason return of the hit zombie apocalypse series revealed what happened to the group trapped in a cave by Alpha’s (Samantha Morton) massive herd of walkers.
 While nearly everyone made it out before an explosion sealed the exit, the lives of two characters still hang in the balance.

 In addition, Alpha also worked out that Gamma (Thora Birch) was a spy thanks to some help from Negan (Jeffrey Dean Morgan).
 Both of these events will have likely consequences for Alexandria in the next episode as they all march towards the inevitable Whisperers War.